moloco/docs/van-sdk/ios.md

 var dict:[String:String] = ["Moloco":"Van"];
 ```

+Now you are ready use **Moloco VAN** for iOS devices!

-If there is any question regarding with SDK integration, please contatct `support@molocoads.com`.
+If there is any question regarding with Moloco VAN iOS SDK integration, please contact `support@molocoads.com`.